zhihangxin/SEGMENTATION/README.md

 # SEGMENTATION
 segmentation practice

-According to UNET network modeling, perform image semantic segmentation on cityscapes dataset input.shape:32 * 256 * 256 * 3
+According to UNET network modeling

+perform image semantic segmentation on cityscapes dataset

+input.shape:32 * 256 * 256 * 3

 The best accuracy of prediction on the test data set is around 85%